 The following steps should be taken in ApexSQL Diff, in order to perform the Build step:

-To configure the source control repository, click the Edit button:
+To configure the source control repository, click the Setup button:

 Since Git repository was used in previous article where all SQL objects are committed, the same will be used here.

 After selecting a source control system, click the Next button and in the next System login step, please provide login information:

 Use the Get latest option, so that latest changes would be pulled from the source control repository.